This article on Candidate Sourcing was originally published in July of 2015. All relevant statistics and copy have been updated as of November 2020.

 2. Track Your Stats

 An easy way to find the best recruitment avenues for your company is to track them through platforms like your applicant tracking system.
-When you implement a source-tracking solution, you’ll get data on which leads to hires the most frequently, and which ones you’re better off putting on the back burner.
-For example, did you know internal hires fill 42% of openings at many companies?
-This is the kind of information you’ll get from tracking your sources, and it pays off when you can confidently stop investing in a source that isn’t working.
+When you implement a source-tracking solution, you’ll get data on which leads to hires the most frequently and which ones you’re better off putting on the back burner.
+Tracking where you are finding your candidates helps you better invest your time and money.
+For example, career sites account for 25% of all applicants to job postings, whereas agencies only account for 4%.
+A strong ATS will help highlight where you are getting the best candidates from so that you can stop investing in sources that aren’t working.

 3. Use the Buddy System

 While you’re looking internally for new hires, make sure to ask employees who might be interested in a new position if they know anyone who could fill their current one.
-Employee referrals have long been one of the most potent recruiting sources, making up 32% of all hires, according to one survey.
+Employee referrals have long been one of the most potent recruiting sources, making up 16% of all hires.
 When you get employees involved in your sourcing and recruiting, they’ll also feel a better sense of commitment to the company, making them a more productive employee.

 4. Keep it Fresh

-And while you’re tracking all of your new hires, make sure you’re always introducing new sources into the mix, just to keep your source-tracker busy (and your hiring alive).
+While you’re tracking all of your new hires, make sure you’re always introducing new sources into the mix, just to keep your source-tracker busy (and your hiring alive).
 You won’t know if that new source of hiring everyone’s talking about will really work until you try it for yourself.
-So while you’re dumping out of all your old, ineffective methods of hiring, make sure to keep adding new ones.
+So while you’re dumping out of all your old, ineffective hiring methods, make sure to keep adding new ones.
 If they don’t work out, that’s too bad.
 But if they do, they’ll practically pay for themselves.
 The risk on some sources will always be higher than others, but it’s usually worth the risk to try out new avenues and see if they can’t get you better candidates.

 5. When In Rome

 Job requirements are tricky.
-For one, women only apply to a job when they feel 100% qualified after reading the job descriptions, but men will apply when they feel 60% qualified.
+Women only apply to a job when they feel 100% qualified after reading the job descriptions, but men will apply when they feel 60% qualified.
 There’s a good chance that most of them won’t meet 100% of the qualifications.
-However, if they feel confident in applying, even though they might not be proficient in everything you need them to be, they have other areas of expertise that can benefit your organization in ways you haven’t thought of before.
-Some requirements will be baseline, but don’t be afraid of compromising in some areas if it means gaining new expertise you can use down the road.
+However, suppose they feel confident in applying, even though they might not be proficient in everything you need them to be.
+In that case, they have other areas of expertise that can benefit your organization in ways you haven’t thought of before.
+Some requirements will be a baseline, but don’t be afraid of compromising in some areas if it means gaining new expertise you can use down the road.

 7. Be The Candidate